United States Army enlisted rank insignia: 1821–1832: chevrons and "wings" vs. epaulettes

-1832–1851: epaulettes and slashflaps
+1832–1851: epaulettes and slash flaps

-These parallel existing systems were superseded in 1832.
-From then on to 1851 (since 1846 only with dress uniform), enlisted personnel wore a pair of yellow (infantry, white) cloth epaulets with 2 1/2" long and 1/8" in diameter worsted fringe (privates, very short fringe).
-Contrary to this, senior NCOs wore epaulets with gold fringe (but from about 1835 worsted bullion with a metal crescent) and a coat with two rows of ten buttons, that ended 3 1/2" above the knees while all other enlisted personnel had single-breasted coats with nine buttons, that ended 7" above the knees.
+The above system was superseded in 1832.
+At that time, enlisted personnel wore a pair of yellow (infantry, white) cloth epaulets with 2 1/2" long and 1/2" in diameter gold (possibly silver for infantry) fringe for senior NCOs, 1/4” diameter worsted fringe for sergeants and 1/8’ inch worsted fringe for corporals (privates wore very short fringe).
+Senior NCOs wore a coat with two rows of ten buttons that ended 3 1/2" above the knees, while all other enlisted personnel had single-breasted coats with nine buttons that ended 7" above the knees.
+Senior NCOs would have worn a crimson colored sash and a yellow or white aiguillette.

-In addition, there were on the cuffs a slashflap with yellow (infantry, white) lace and a vertical row of several golds (infantry, silver) buttons depending on grade: senior sergeants wore four flaps and buttons, sergeant wore three flaps and buttons, corporals and privates wore two flaps and buttons.
-A sergeant-major had a red plume on the dress hat; a quartermaster sergeant had a light blue plume.
-The orderly sergeant had no plume but wore a red waist sash.
+In addition, there were on the cuffs a slash flap with yellow (infantry, white) lace and a vertical row of several golds (infantry, silver) buttons depending on grade: senior sergeants wore four flaps and buttons, sergeant wore three flaps and buttons, corporals and privates wore two flaps and buttons.
+A sergeant-major of artillery had a red plume on the dress hat and a sergeant major of infantry a white plume; quartermaster sergeants in both branches had a light blue plume.
+Principal or chief musicians were only in the infantry and wore a white plume.
+A first or orderly sergeant had no plume but wore the uniform of a sergeant with a red waist sash.